Capstone-Projects-2025-Fall/project-002-highlighting/smartspeech/README.md

   - All tiles in the tile bar can be played as a sentence.
   - Users can delete the most recent tile or delete all tiles in the tile bar.
 - Audio data is cached to provide faster service to the user.
-- The app is able to be used by a user who cannot read.
-Further, the app minus caretaker features are all on one page, making the app easy to navigate.

 ## How to Run the Full Application